dtandersen/Borderless-Window-Utility/README.md

 Checkout the code

-Create a virtual environment by running `python -m venv .venv`.
+Create a virtual environment by running `python -m venv .venv` and activate it with `.venv\Scripts\activate`.

 Activate environment with `.venv\Scripts\activate`.